tuomoko/pigateway/README.md

 # pigateway
-Raspberry Pi gateway from Modbus RTU to cloud (influxdb)
+Raspberry Pi gateway from Modbus RTU to cloud (influxdb).
+Currently supported is the ORNO OR-WE-504 energy meter.

 ## Basic setup for Raspberry Pi
 1. Install Raspberry Pi OS Lite to an SD card